vanoop218184/NITS-ian/README.md

 ## Tools and Libraries
 - **Moment.js**: Used for date and time manipulation in job posts.
 - **Multer**: Integrated for file uploads such as profile images.
+- **bcrypt**: Used to hash user passwords securely before storing them in the database.

 ## Challenges and Solutions
 1. **Handling Authentication**: Implemented JWT-based authentication to secure the login and registration process.